Call center standard operating procedures and best practices

 Giving constructive feedback is important.
 It points out an employee’s area of improvement and gives them room to grow out of their comfort zone.

 Employees most likely have coaching sessions with their mentors and/or team leader.
-One-on-one coaching sessions are a safe place wherein the team leader can give their feedback and for the agent to come up with an action plan.
+One-on-one coaching sessions are a safe place wherein the team leader can give feedback, and the agent can devise an action plan.
+As a general rule, they conduct these sessions over a certain prescribed period.

 Call center best practices

 Call centers are a hotspot for fast growth in a company.
-The environment they are in is very conducive to internal development, especially for startups.
+Their environment is very conducive to internal development, especially for startups.

 Quality assurance specialists handle a large volume of calls that they need to sift through.